 Although Carex haydenii is often mistaken for Carex stricta or vice versa, the two may not be very closely related (Standely et al. 2002).
 The specific epithet haydenii is named in honor of Ferdinand Vandeveer Hayden, 1829-1887, who discovered this species (Fernald 1970).

-There are five known populations and at least eight historical sites.
+There are eight known populations and at least eight historical sites.
 In New York, it is a plant of open habitats of bogs/poor fens, moist meadows, and seasonally wet soils.
 It is easily confused with Carex stricta and possibly overlooked because of its similarity with this very common tussock sedge.
 Range-wide there have been observations that this plant is decreasing due to habitat conversion and land use changes.
 While there have not been enough surveys to support this downward trend within New York, there is no evidence to suggest the same decline is not happening.

-There are five populations that have been seen in recent years.
+There are eight populations that have been seen in recent years.
 Trends for these populations are unknown.
 One of these populations is fairly large while the others are relatively small.
 Therefore, short term trends for C. haydenii are unknown.

 There are at least 8 and perhaps as many as 20 populations that are only known from historical records.
 One of these populations was searched for without success but the locality information for this population is not precise and it may still be extant.
 The other historical populations may be extant as well.
 Carex haydenii may be more common in the Adirondacks than previous believed due to confusion with the similar C. stricta.
 All of the five populations that have been seen in recent years were also first discovered in recent years.
 These populations were probably overlooked in the past.
 Throughout the range of C. haydenii, it appears to be declining due to changes in land use (Standley et al. 2002).
 It is unknown if this is the case in New York.
 Overall, long term trends in New York are not clear.

 There are currently no threats known although, invasive species are a potential threat at one population.